 Vermillion Rise has access to significant water, natural gas and electricity resources to meet the requirements of virtually any major industrial user.

-- The Vermillion Rise Mega Park, with access to an abundant water supply was a key factor that led the United States Army to select the property for a military installation in the 1940’s.
-At its peak, over 90 million gallons of water per day (MGD) were pumped from the Wabash River and Tributaries Outwash Aquifer System to the site and used in manufacturing processes.
-Vermillion Rise owns and operates all aspects of the water system and maintains water rights in perpetuity to three (3) of the original horizontal collector wells located approximately 3 miles east of the site.
+- The Vermillion Rise Mega Park, with access to an abundant water supply, was a key factor that led the United States Army to select the property for a military installation in the 1940’s.
+At its peak, over 90 million gallons of water per day (MGD) were pumped from the Wabash River Tributaries Outwash Aquifer System to the site and used in manufacturing processes.
+Vermillion Rise owns and operates all aspects of the water system and maintains control, in perpetuity, to three (3) of the original horizontal collector wells located approximately 3 miles east of the site.

 - Water from the aquifer is very high quality and recent testing indicates that the aquifer not under influence of surface water.

-- Today, the total permitted capacity of the wells per the Indiana Department of Natural Resources (IDNR) is 30.6 MGD.
+- Today, the total permitted withdraw from the wells per the Indiana Department of Natural Resources (IDNR) is 30.6 MGD.

 - A seven-million-gallon reservoir located on Park property is supplied by an 18-inch diameter high density polyethylene (HDPE) pipeline connected to a 24-inch ductile iron pipeline.
 Water is pumped from the reservoir to various users on the site.

 - An existing 100,000-gallon elevated tank located in the Mega Park provides potable water storage.

 - The water utility is operated as non-regulated utility and provide unique rate structures to support economic development projects.